digital-asset/lib-cdm-event-specification-module/docs/autogen/CdmTypes.md

 ### `data` `LegalEntity`

-  A class to specify a legal entity.
+  A class to specify a legal entity, with a required name and an optional entity identifier (such as the LEI).
 * `LegalEntity`

   | Field      | Type/Description |